El Cabanyal Highlights

 One of the main reasons why the neighbourhood is trendy is the opening of new restaurants that coexist with the more traditional and authentic ones.
 Due to its history and isolation from the city of Valencia, the Cabanyal has an original gastronomy connected to the sea and nourished by local products.

 Centenary establishments such as Kiosko La Aduana, Bodega Montaña, Casa Carmela or Casa Guillermo, are part of the memory of the people of the neighbourhood as the setting for so many moments and family celebrations.
 There you will find renewed and quality seafood cuisine.
-In recent years, new establishments such as Anyora, Bar El Cabanyal or La Aldeana have emerged with more contemporary menus that have won a well-deserved place on the neighbourhood’s agenda.
+In recent years, new establishments such as Anyora or Bar El Cabanyal have emerged with more contemporary menus that have won a well-deserved place on the neighbourhood’s agenda.

 Cabanyal Cabañal